schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Downbeat Quorum

-A manufactured building installer moans a estimation at a passage.
+A manufactured building installer moans an estimation at a passage.

 ## Heralded Sloth